kaleidawave/ezno/checker/specification/specification.md

 const z: false = true || 4
 ```

+> Lot of "Expression is always true" here

+- Expression is always true
+- Expression is always true
 - Type false is not assignable to type 6
+- Expression is always true
 - Type true is not assignable to type false

 #### Equality